 Important Safety Information

-The most common side effect is short-term pain or discomfort at or near the treatment site.
-These events are transient; they occur during the TMS treatment course and do not occur for most patients after the first week of treatment.
-There is a rare risk of seizure associated with the use of TMS (<0.1% per patient).
+While TMS does not have the same side effects as drug therapy, it isn’t free of them.
+The most common side effect is discomfort near the treatment site.
+This discomfort is transient; it usually occurs during the treatment course and typically not after the first week.
+In addition, there is a rare risk of seizure (<0.1% per patient).

-TMS Therapy should not be used with patients who have non-removable conductive metal in or near the head.
-TMS Therapy has not been studied in patients who have not received prior antidepressant treatment.
+Patients with non-removable conductive metal in or near the skull are not eligible for transcranial magnetic stimulation.
+Furthermore, please note that TMS therapy has not been studied in patients who did not receive prior antidepressant treatment.

 CenterPointe Hospital is committed to compliance with state and federal laws regarding interaction with healthcare providers.